-SOCNORTH's area of responsibility mirrors that of USNORTHCOM and includes air, land, and sea approaches and encompasses the continental United States, Alaska, Canada, Mexico, and the surrounding water out to approximately 500 nautical miles.
-It also includes the Gulf of Mexico, the Straits of Florida, and portions of the Caribbean region to include the Bahamas, Puerto Rico, and the Virgin Islands.
+SOCNORTH's area of responsibility mirrors that of USNORTHCOM and encompasses the continental United States, Alaska, Canada, Mexico and the Bahamas to include the surrounding water out to approximately 500 nautical miles.
+It also includes the Gulf of Mexico, the Straits of Florida and portions of the northern Caribbean region to include: Puerto Rico, the Virgin Islands, Bermuda and Turks and Caicos.
 The commander of SOCNORTH is responsible for maintaining existing relationships with regional SOF organizations in Canada, Mexico, and the Bahamas and facilitates their contributions to the cooperative defense of North America.

 Vital Archer is a yearly exercise focused on the USNORTHCOM counterterrorism mission.
-It is a command post exercise as well as a field training exercise.
-Field training includes response to chemical, biological, and nuclear incidents.
+It is a command post exercise as well as a field training exercise that includes response to chemical, biological, and nuclear incidents.
+Vigiliant Shield is an annual exercise focused on USNORTHCOM's homeland defense mission.
+It is a globally-integrated command post exercise with supporting field training exercises centered around defending the homeland from a myriad of threats.
 SOCNORTH also executes several exercises annually that rehearse SOF specific support to lead U.S. government agencies for resolution of threats to the homeland.

-THEATER SPECIAL OPERATIONS COMMAND - PACIFIC
+SPECIAL OPERATIONS COMMAND - PACIFIC

-COMMANDER - U.S. Marine Corps Maj.
-Gen. Daniel D. Yoo SENIOR ENLISTED ADVISOR - Command Sgt.
-Maj.
-Joaquin S. Cruz III ESTABLISHED - Nov.
+COMMANDER - U.S. Army Maj.
+Gen. Jonathan P. Braga SENIOR ENLISTED ADVISOR - Master Chief Petty Officer (SEAL) Timothy Boehmer ESTABLISHED - Nov.
 1, 1983

-SOCPAC is a sub-unified command of USSOCOM under the operational control U.S. Pacific Command and serves as the functional component for all Special Operations missions deployed throughout the Indo-Asia-Pacific region.
-SOCPAC coordinates, plans, and directs all special operations in the Pacific theater supporting commander, USPACOM objectives of deterring aggression, responding quickly to crisis, and defeating threats to the United States and its interests.
+SOCPAC is a sub-unified command of USSOCOM under the operational control U.S. Indo-Pacific Command and serves as the functional component for all special operations missions deployed throughout the Indo-Asia-Pacific region.
+SOCPAC coordinates, plans, and directs all special operations in the Pacific theater supporting commander, USINDOPACOM objectives of deterring aggression, responding quickly to crisis, and defeating threats to the United States and its interests.

-Provide flexible response to contingencies in the Indo-Asia-Pacific.
-Integral to this capability is our forward-deployed posture and continuous engagement with partners and ally forces, heightening mutual interoperability and our regional expertise.
+Provide flexible response to contingencies in the Indo-Pacific.
+Integral to this capability is our forward-deployed posture and continuous engagement with partners and ally forces, heightening mutual inter-operability and our regional expertise.
 Mission command of our forces is founded on trust and enabled when responsibility resides at the lowest possible level - with competent SOF elements empowered to maximize our diverse team.
 Creative solutions leverage the breadth and depth of our interagency network, informed by consideration of the regional context and inherent complexity of the mission sets.
 Our success is predicated upon a healthy, motivated force, trained, educated and fully supported by our programs and processes.

 SOCPAC's area of focus includes 36 countries and encompasses half of the earth's surface.
 SOCPAC divides its area of focus into four regions: South East Asia: Brunei, Burma, Cambodia, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
 South Asia: Bangladesh, Bhutan, India, Maldives, Nepal, Sri Lanka.
 Northeast Asia and Oceania: Australia, China, Fiji, Japan, Kiribati, Marshall Islands, Micronesia, Mongolia, Nauru, New Zealand, North Korea, Palau, Papua New Guinea, Somoa, Solomon Islands, South Korea, Timor-Leste, Tonga, Tuvalu, and Vanuatu.
-MAJOR ENGAGEMENT